-- 1. Exhibits must receive a blue or purple ribbon to warrant a trophy.
-This applies to County Fair and all 4-H contests. - Where trophies are awarded by 4-H age, age divisions are Junior 8-10, Intermediate 11-13, Senior 14-18.
+1. Exhibits must receive a blue or purple ribbon to warrant a trophy.

+- This applies to County Fair and all 4-H contests. - Where trophies are awarded by 4-H age, age divisions are Junior 8-10, Intermediate 11-13, Senior 14-18.
 Some trophy age divisions depend on number of entries.
-The 4-H Horse Show Age Divisions are: Junior (8-11), Int.
-(12-

-14), Senior (15-18).
-Age divisions may vary dependent on number of 4-H'ers competing in any given year.

-- Any exhibitor who does not meet the guidelines of the Fairbook or project manuals and/or 4-H Council will be dropped one ribbon placing and comments will be made explaining the ribbon dropping. - Large items chosen for exhibit at the Nebraska State fair will be the responsibility of each 4-H'er to transport item to State Fair (i.e. chairs, trunks, large woodworking projects, etc.) - 5.
+These may be divided into Senior and Junior - The 4-H Horse Show Age Divisions are: Junior (8-11), Int.
+(12-14), Senior (15-18).
+Age divisions may vary dependent on number of 4-H'members competing in any given year.
+If only two ages divisions are used they will be Junior (ages 8-13) and Senior (ages 14 and up). - Any exhibitor who does not meet the guidelines of the Fairbook or project manuals and/or 4-H Council will be dropped one ribbon placing and comments will be made explaining the ribbon dropping. - 4.
+Large items chosen for exhibit at the Nebraska State fair will be the responsibility of each 4-H'er to transport item to State Fair (i.e. chairs, trunks, large woodworking projects, etc.) - 5.
 June 15th is the absolute deadline for project enrollment.
 If there is a question about whether the 4-H'er is enrolled in the project they want to exhibit, they will be checked against enrollment data, which will be at the 4-H Office at the fair. - 6.
 Exhibitors are responsible for adhering to all livestock rules.
 Violation of any of the stated rules will result in the animal being disqualified from competition.
 (Ex.
 Feeder calf is disqualified, this means from Cow/Calf class, Feeder Calf Class and Showmanship class.)
 Any premium (Physical or monetary, including bonus auction for that animal) will be forfeited.
-No refunds will be made. - 7.
-All livestock areas-NO professional groomers.
+No refunds will be made. - All livestock areas-NO professional groomers.
 Only currently enrolled 4-H/FFA club members, 4-H/FFA families, and leaders are allowed to groom animals. - 8.
 Horses and livestock must be identified on official affidavit by the following methods: